virtual-labs/exp-trusses-iiith/experiment/aim.md

 A planar truss is one where all the members and nodes lie within a two dimensional plane, while a space truss has members and nodes extending into three dimensions.
 A truss is composed of triangles because of the structural stability of that shape and design.
 A triangle is the simplest geometric figure that will not change shape when the lengths of the sides are fixed.
 In comparison, both the angles and the lengths of a four-sided figure must be fixed for it to retain its shape.

-#### Objective

-To know the shear force diagram and bending moment diagram for a given portal frame.